xieweiAlex/English_Learning/words/2024/words-Apr-24.md

+halter-top dresses.

+His abrasive wit and caustic comments were an interviewer's nightmare.
+Today it's pretty desolate, barren and extremely hot.
+I'll just clean the muck off the windscreen.
+I can't eat this muck!
+**The Best of Both Worlds**.

+**diffused**

 McMillon started working in a Walmart warehouse in high school, and is today the CEO of the largest retailer in the world, and — pertinently to Stratechery — one of the largest and fastest-growing e-commerce businesses: last year Walmart passed $100 billion in global e-commerce sales.

 I spent eight hours at the client’s office building an impressive spreadsheet, **drenched in sweat**, trying to handle the pain.
 I couldn't wait to get back to my hotel room.